AR0E/ar0e.github.io/_pages/reading-list.md

   - True Genius: The Life and Science of John Bardeen - Hoddeson, Daitch (yikes!)
   - Isaac Newton - James Gleick
   - The Great Physicists from Galileo to Einstein - George Gamow
+  - Genius Talk: Conversations With Nobel Scientists and Other Luminaries - Denis Brian

   - Feynman and the visualization of space-time processes - Silvan S. Schweber
   - John von Neumann's 1950s Change to Philosopher of Computation - Steven Meyer